 Day, R. I., 2009.
 The value of focusing, a psychological self-help strategy, when living with chronic low back pain: a mixed methods study.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: